 The causes of meteorism are usually benign, such as swallowing too much air while eating or excessive fermentation caused by bacteria of the intestinal flora.
 More concerning causes may include bowel obstruction, renal stones, functional disorder, overeating, bacterial overgrowth, inflammation of the bowel, blunt kidney trauma, peritonitis, and idiopathic causes.
+Canon of Medicine authored by Avicenna is one of the most prominent medical manuscripts which also touches on gastrointestinal disorders such as flatulence.
+From Avicenna's viewpoint, bloating is the result of imperfect digestion caused by 4 eating habits including: consumption of beans/peas, consumption of fruits, consumption of smoked salted foods, and overeating.
+Certain fruits and vegetables contain large amounts of fructose and oligosaccharides that can promote excessive gas.

 Meteorism is a very common symptom that occurs in people of all ages.
 It is equally prevalent in all races and can affect infants as well as the elderly.
 The majority of people present with meteorism in the third decade of life.
+About 15-23% of Asians and 15-30% of Americans suffer from flatulence.

 Some common causes of meteorism

 Functional: In the majority of people, the cause of meteorism is unknown.
 These individuals present in the third decade of life with complaints of belching, excess gas, bloated sensation, and abdominal distension.
 Abdominal x-rays usually reveal a nonspecific collection of gas in the intestine.
 Workup usually reveals no pathology.
+X-rays should rule out constipation.

 Bowel obstruction from any cause can lead to accumulation of gas in the intestine.
 This is pathological, and the patient may present with nausea, vomiting, inability to pass gas.
 X-rays will show dilated bowel loops, air-fluid levels, and lack of air in the distal colon or rectum.